LI man convicted in violent robberies of drug dealers

 Tyrone Robinson, 36, was found guilty after a four-week trial in federal court in Central Islip of seven counts of robbery conspiracy; seven counts of robbery and attempted robbery of drugs and drug proceeds; seven counts of the unlawful use, brandishing and discharge of a firearm; four counts of being a felon in possession of a firearm; and one count of firearms-related murder, officials said.

-The crimes occurred between August 2015 and May 2016, and involved home invasions of drug dealers in both Nassau and Suffolk counties, during which victims were pistol-whipped, and often times zip tied, threatened with death and shot, officials said.
+The crimes occurred between August 2015 and May 2016 and involved home invasions of drug dealers in both Nassau and Suffolk counties, during which victims were pistol-whipped, and often zip-tied, threatened with death and shot, officials said.

 Robinson dropped his cellphone at the Lake Grove location, which was recovered by police, federal officials said.